 So I Think I’m Pretty Smart

 Like many people, I have a healthy dose of self confidence.
 I think I’m pretty intelligent, educated, well-read, aware, and capable of carrying on a mature conversation.
-I think I’m someone with things to say that are worth listening to.
+I tend to think I’m someone with things to say that are worth listening to.

 While I believe it’s a good thing to believe in yourself, you can get yourself into trouble if you allow that confidence to elevate you to a point where you don’t feel the need to listen to anyone else.

-It’s wise to seek out education and experience, but its foolish if you allow that to lead to a state of pride and arrogance.
+It’s wise to seek out education and experience, but its foolish if you allow that to lead you to a state of pride and arrogance.